85599/Ctrade/README.md

 - Please get in touch if you want to contribute to this project or any other of my projects.

 # License
-This project is open sourced under the GNU GPL v3 licence
+This project is open sourced under the MIT licence